-The Hungarian government offers a “one-stop-shop” that registers your company in the tax system at the time of registering your new company.
+The Hungarian government offers a “one-stop-shop” that registers your company in the tax system at the same time you initially registering your new company.

 Hungary already hosts a large European expat community, and non-Europeans are catching on, with people discovering that Hungary – especially Budapest – is extremely livable.
-So much so that Andrew listed it as one of his favorite cities in Europe for low cost of living.
+Andrew even listed it as one of his favorite cities in Europe for a low cost of living.

 All one has to do is walk down the street in the middle of the week to see that places are full.
 People are out, living it up.
 Bars and restaurants change often, improvements are visible to the city only after several months.

 As long as you can handle colder winters (with the help of thermal spas, of course) Hungary can provide you with a comfortable lifestyle and enough room for your company to grow.